zio/zio/docs/howto/test_effects.md

 ### Running tests

 When all of our tests are constructed, we need to have a way to actually execute them.
-Your first stop is the `zio.test.RunnableSpec` which accepts a single suite that will be executed.
+Your first stop is the `zio.test.DefaultRunnableSpec` which accepts a single suite that will be executed.
 A single suite might seem to be limiting but as it was already said suites can hold any number of other suites.
 You may structure your tests like this:

 ```scala